 PLAY BALL!
 Remembering Spring Training During the ‘Golden Era’ of Baseball

-EDITOR’S NOTE: The 2020 Major League Baseball Spring Training season has begun and we thought it appropriate to republish the following story to celebrate the game’s rich history.
+EDITOR’S NOTE: The 2021 Major League Baseball Spring Training season will begin February 28 and we thought it appropriate to republish the following story to celebrate the game’s rich history.

 BREVARD COUNTY, FLORIDA – Most baseball fans have to access the digital world to learn about the likes of Ty Cobb, Babe Ruth, Lou Gehrig, Ted Williams, Goose Goslin, Hank Greenberg – and what it was like back in the “Golden Era” of our national pastime.